Mobile: 07425 783620

 Having completed Level 2, Level 3 and gained her Level 4 Diploma in Therapeutic Counselling from Spurgeon’s she saw it as an amazing opportunity to join the counselling faculty that so effectively and supportively equipped her to be a counsellor.

 After working in a local counselling agency for a while Michelle started her private practice.
-She is a registered member of the Association for Christian Counsellors (ACC) and the British Association for Counsellors and Psychotherapists (BACP).
+She is a British Association of Counselling and Psychotherapy (BACP) Accredited Counsellor.

 Michelle enjoys walking, being outdoors and travelling to new places so combining these activities leads to many adventurous walking holidays with family and friends.